Statistically Efficient Bayesian Sequential Experiment Design via Reinforcement Learning with Cross-Entropy Estimators: The sequential cross-entropy estimator

+which is, essentially, the sequential version of \cref{eq:first-eig} and, therefore, poses significant computational challenges.
+Our goal is then to obtain a tractable estimator of the \gls{EIG} that avoids the exponentially large number of samples required by contrastive approaches.
+For this purpose, we introduce a proposal distribution $q(\theta \g h_T, \pi)$ that approximates the true intractable posterior $p(\theta \g h_T, \pi)$.
+Furthermore, we propose using the following estimator that relies on the cross-entropy of these two distributions, and we refer to it as the \gls{SCEE}:

-From Jensen's inequality it follows that the cross-entropy of two random variables is a lower bound for the self-entropy of either variable.
+From Jensen's inequality, it follows that the cross-entropy of two random variables is a lower bound for the self-entropy of either variable.
 By extending this to the sequential case, the following theorem shows that the sCEE is a lower bound of the true EIG:

 \begin{theorem} Let $p(y \g \theta, d)$ be a probabilistic model with prior $p(\theta)$.
-For an arbitrary fixed design policy $\pi$ and sequence length $T$, the \gls{EIG} of using $\pi$ to design $T$ experiments is denoted $EIG(\pi, T)$.
-Let $q(\theta \g h_T, \pi)$ be a proposal distribution over parameters $\theta$ conditioned on experimental history $h_T$, and the sCEE bound is
+For an arbitrary fixed design policy $\pi$ and sequence length $T$, the \gls{EIG} of using $\pi$ to design $T$ experiments is denoted $\EIG(\pi, T)$.
+Let $q(\theta \g h_T, \pi)$ be a proposal distribution over parameters $\theta$ conditioned on experimental history $h_T$, and the sCEE bound as defined in~\cref{eq:sceet}, we have that